PGCL1/playlist-downloader/README.md

 bonus:
 - [x] be able to download from soundcloud
-- [ ] be able to download from bandcamp

 ultra_bonus:
 - [ ] be able to download tracks from soulseek